 Determine the sequence and interaction of processes

-The auditor must see evidence that the organization has determined their processes and that the interactions are also defined, all within the quality manual.
+The Certification Auditors must see evidence that the organization has determined their processes and that the interactions are also defined, all within the management system manual.
 Subsequently, this includes the actual and technical inputs and outputs of the processes to show their inter-relationship.

 This requires the description of the interactions between the processes and should include process names, process inputs and process outputs in order define their interactions.
 Interaction means how one influences the other.
 Auditors commonly agree that the description of the interactions of the processes cannot be done if the processes are not determined (names).

 The organization is not required to produce system maps, flow charts, lists of processes etc. as evidence to demonstrate that the processes and their sequence and interactions were determined.